Al-Hadi: Military activities

-The note on p.
-42 of volume 30 of the SUNY translation of al-Tabari cites pp. 288–289 of the Kitab al-'Uyun for the possibility that al-Khayzuran feared al-Hadi would recover from his illness and thus had slave girls suffocate him.
-This note continues, "Certainly, his death appears as too opportune for so many people concerned that it should have been a natural one."
-The famous Muslim historian Ibn Khaldun discredited this claim.

-Al-Hadi moved his capital from Baghdad to Haditha shortly before his death.

 Family

 Al-Hadi had two wives.
 One was Lubabah, the daughter of Ja'far, son of Caliph al-Mansur.
 The second was Ubaidah, daughter of Ghitrif ibn Atta and thus the niece of Al-Khayzuran bint Atta (Ghitrif ibn Atta's sister).
-One of his concubines was Amat al-Aziz, who had belonged to Rabi ibn Yunus, the powerful and ambitious chamberlain of caliphs al-Mansur and al-Mahdi.
+One of his concubines was Ghadir also known as Amat-al-Aziz, who had belonged to Rabi ibn Yunus, the powerful and ambitious chamberlain of caliphs al-Mansur and al-Mahdi.
 She was first presented to al-Mahdi, who, inturn presented her to al-Hadi.
 She was his favourite concubine, and bore him his two oldest sons.
 After al-Hadi's death Harun al-Rashid married her.
 Another concubine was Rahim, who was the mother of his son, Ja'far.
+Another concubine was Hilanah.
+After al-Hadi's death, she became a concubine of his brother Harun al-Rashid.
 His other sons were al-Abbas, Abdallah, Ishaq, Isma'il, Sulayman and Musa.
 Of the two daughters, one was Umm Isa, who married Caliph al-Mamun, and the other was Umm al-Abbas, who was nicknamed Nunah.
 All of them were born of concubines.
 His two sons, Isma'il and Ja'far married Harun-Rashid's daughters, Hamdunah and Fatimah respectively.

 Succession

+The historian al-Tabari notes varying accounts of al-Hadi's death, e.g. an abdominal ulcer or assassination prompted by al-Hadi's own mother.

 Al-Hadi was succeeded by his younger brother, Harun al-Rashid.
 Upon his accession, Harun led Friday prayers in Baghdad's Great Mosque and then sat publicly as officials and the layman alike lined up to swear allegiance and declare their happiness at his ascent to Amir al-Mu'minin.
 He began his reign by appointing very able ministers, who carried on the work of the government so well that they greatly improved the condition of the people.